utkarsh2102/utkarsh2102.org/content/posts/foss-in-nov-25.md

 ## Debian
 {{< figure src="/images/debian-logo-small.png" >}}

-Whilst I didn't get a chance to do much, here's still a few things that I worked on:
+Whilst I didn't get a chance to do much, here are still a few things that I worked on:

 - Did a few sessions with the new DFSG team to help kickstart things, et al.
-- Asssited a few folks in getting their patches submitted via Salsa.
+- Assited a few folks in getting their patches submitted via Salsa.
 - Mentoring for newcomers.
 - Moderation of -project mailing list.